CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 There are a couple of helpful points to keep in mind when using `_since`.

 #### Using `transactionTime`
-To find the date of your last call, you may use [`transactionTime`](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last bulk data request.
-It may be helpful to use this as the date for your following `_since` calls.
-This ensures that there will be no gaps in claims data that you receive by using the `_since` parameter.
+To ensure that there will be no gaps in claims data that you receive using the `_since` parameter, it may be helpful to use the date of your most recent bulk data request for subsequent data pulls using the `_since` parameter.
+You may retrieve this date by viewing the [_transactionTime_](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last bulk data request.

 #### Date and Timezone Formatting

 Dates and times submitted in `_since` must be listed in the FHIR _dateTime_ format (`YYYY-MM-DDThh:mm:ss+zz:zz`).
 Notice that, if you need to include a time, a timezone must also be specified (`+zz:zz`).